-If you have a large team with multiple projects and tons of assets to organize, edit, deploy and share, the right tools can make all the difference.
-This is where a digital asset management software can be a lifesaver.
+If you have a large team with multiple projects and tons of digital assets to organize, edit, deploy, and share, the right tools can make all the difference.
+This is where digital asset management software can be a lifesaver for social media.

-Of course, there are tons of options on the market at all price points, so how do you decide which tool or combination of tools best fits your needs?
+Of course, there are tons of options on the market at all price points, so how do you decide which software or combination of tools best fits your needs?

 Ideally, you should be looking for the right combination of access levels, search, editing, and tagging functions, as well as automation, sharing, and publishing capabilities (if they fit your needs).

-When you’re able to organize, edit, and apply metadata to digital assets like images and video, you can easily save them for future use.
+When you’re able to organize, edit, and apply metadata to digital assets like images and videos, you can easily save them for future use.

 Adobe Experience Manager

 When it comes to basically anything visual or graphic design-related, Adobe might be the ultimate authority.
 Experience Manager is fantastic for storage and editing, although it might be a bit costly and even unnecessary for some businesses—this is large enterprise-level software, after all.